← Back to Library

 Fast forward to March 2026, and the language has shifted.
 Now it's "operational necessity."
 "Secondary effects."
 "Legitimate strikes on infrastructure."
 White House press secretary Karoline Leavitt told Fox News the strikes were "a short-term disruption for a long-term gain."

 The toxic rain over Tehran is being treated as the acceptable cost of geopolitics.
-The underlying chemistry—burning oil releasing hydrocarbons plus sulfur and nitrogen oxides—is strikingly similar, and so are the kinds of risks civilians face.
+The underlying chemistry -- burning oil releasing hydrocarbons plus sulfur and nitrogen oxides -- is strikingly similar, and so are the kinds of risks civilians face.
+The moral framework, depending on who's holding the match, is apparently not.

 The Precedents Are Older Than You Think